OfficeDev/TrainingContent/O3653/O3653-14 Deep Dive into Office 365 APIs for Contacts/Lab.md

 1. Test the new view:
   1. In **Visual Studio**, hit **F5** to begin debugging.
   1. When prompted, log in with your **Organizational Account**.
-  1. Once the application has initialized and displayed its home page, you should be able to verify that your application displays calendar events from your Office 365 account.
+  1. Once the application has initialized and displayed its home page, you should be able to verify that your application displays contacts from your Office 365 account.

     ![](Images/renderedIndex.png)